givonwash/givonwash/README.md

 ## Want To See Some Code?

 Check out [givonwash/melt](https://github.com/givonwash/melt)!
-It's a small-ish Data Engineering-centric sample project that mixes some of the skills/tools/etc. used in my past professional experience with some of my current interests at the moment (e.g., Kubernetes).
+It's a small Data Engineering-centric sample project that mixes some of the skills/tools/etc. used in my past professional experience with some of my interests during the summer of 2024 (e.g., Kubernetes).
 The project demonstrates competency with DBT, TypeScript (and related tooling), Python, Kubernetes, Argo Workflows, Airbyte, and more!

 ## Want To Stay in Touch?